 The Amite River and Tributaries, Bayou Manchac, Louisiana feasibility study has evaluated alternatives and developed a Tentatively Selected Plan (TSP) to provide for flood risk reduction and facilitate ecosystem restoration in the Bayou Manchac watershed.
 The TSP includes watershed management and replacement of antiquated floodgates with more efficient structures and dredging of Alligator Bayou to remove sediment that has accumulated over the last 60 years in the Bayou.
 Project Location The project is in Southeastern Louisiana on the east bank of the Mississippi River and includes portions of East Baton Rouge, Iberville and Ascension parishes.
+Project Description The Amite River and Tributaries, Bayou Manchac, Louisiana feasibility study has evaluated alternatives and developed a Tentatively Selected Plan (TSP) to provide for flood risk reduction and facilitate ecosystem restoration in the Bayou Manchac watershed.
+The TSP includes watershed management and replacement of antiquated floodgates with more efficient structures and dredging of Alligator Bayou to remove sediment that has accumulated over the last 60 years in the Bayou.
 Project History The Amite River and Tributaries, Bayou Manchac, Louisiana feasibilituy study began as a cost-shared study under the Feasibility Cost Share Agreement that was executed between the Pontchartrain Levee District (PLD) and the U.S. Army Corps of Engineers (Corps) on November 29, 2001.
 In April 2008 the Pontchartrain Levee District Board of Commissioners voted to pursue the study under Section 211 because the study was not progressing at an acceptable rate.
 The Corps recommended Section 211 as a means of expediting the effort.
 The Secretary of the Army was notified of the PLD's intent to pursue the project under Section 211 of WRDA 96 and approval was granted in July 2008.
 In July 2008 the study was converted to a Section 211 project when the PLD was not satisfied with the progress of the study due to funding constraints at the Federal level.
 Shaw Coastal, Inc. as Consultant to the PLD and all project related efforts are in compliance with the Corps Federal project process, to the extent possible, since the intent is for this to become a federally authorized project in which the PLD will seek reimbursement for the equivalent of what would have been the Federal share in accordance with existing laws.
 The work performed under the previous feasibility cost sharing agreement between the PLD and the Corps is serving as the basis for the Section 211 study effort.
 During the cost-shared effort, scoping and stakeholder meetings were held and a preliminary screening of alternatives was accomplished.
 Surveys have been completed and data has been submitted and reviewed by the Corps for the use in both the Amite River Ecosystem and Bayou Manchac studies.
 Description of the Tentatively Selected Plan: